cbaberle/Parametricity-via-Cohesion/parametricity-via-cohesion.lagda.md

 Perhaps surprisingly, with these few definitions alone, we are already nearly in a position to derive parametricity theorems in Agda (and more generally, in any type theory supporting the above constructions).
 What more is needed is merely a way of detecting when the elements of a given type are *related,* or somehow bound together, by the cohesive structure of that type.

 For this purpose, it is useful to take a geometric perspective upon cohesion, and correspondingly, parametricity.
-What we are after is essentially the *shape* of an abstract relation between points, and an object $I$ in our cohesive topos $\mathcal{E}$ (correspondingly, a type in our type theory) which *classifies* this shape in other objects (types) in that maps $I → A$ correspond to such abstract relations between points in $A$.
+What we are after is essentially the *shape* of an abstract relation between points, and an object $I$ in our cohesive topos $\mathcal{E}$ (correspondingly, a type in our type theory) which *classifies* this shape in other objects (types) in that maps $I \to A$ correspond to such abstract relations between points in $A$.
 For this purpose, I propose that the *shape* of an abstract relation is nothing other than a *line segment,* i.e. two distinct points which are somehow *connected*.
-By way of concrete example, in the topos of reflexive graphs $\mathbf{RGph}$, the role of a classifier for this shape is played by the "walking edge" graph $\bullet → \bullet$, consisting of two points and a single non-identity (directed) edge.
+By way of concrete example, in the topos of reflexive graphs $\mathbf{RGph}$, the role of a classifier for this shape is played by the "walking edge" graph $\bullet \to \bullet$, consisting of two points and a single non-identity (directed) edge.
 More generally, using the language of cohesion, we can capture this notion of an abstract line segment in the following axiomatic characterization of $I$:

 > $I$ is an object of $\mathcal{E}$ that is *strictly bipointed* and *weakly connected*.

 Unpacking the terms used in this characterization, we have the following:

-* *Strictly bipointed* means that $I$ is equipped with a choice of two elements $i_0, i_1 : I$, such that the proposition $(i_0 = i_1) → \bot$ (i.e. $i_0 \neq i_1$) holds in the internal language of $\mathcal{E}$.
+* *Strictly bipointed* means that $I$ is equipped with a choice of two elements $i_0, i_1 : I$, such that the proposition $(i_0 = i_1) \to \bot$ (i.e. $i_0 \neq i_1$) holds in the internal language of $\mathcal{E}$.
-* *Weakly connected* means that the unit map $\eta : I → \smallint I$ is essentially constant, in that it factors through a contractible object/type.
+* *Weakly connected* means that the unit map $\eta : I \to \smallint I$ is essentially constant, in that it factors through a contractible object/type.
 Intuitively, this says that the image of $I$ in $\smallint I$ essentially consists of a single connected component.

 Note that the above-given example of the walking edge graph straightforwardly satisfies both of these requirements, as it consists of two distinct vertices belonging to a single (weakly) connected component.
 I also note in passing that, If the assumption of weak connectedness is strengthened to *strong connectedness* -- i.e. the object/type $\smallint I$ is itself contractible -- then the existence of such an object $I$ as above is equivalent to Lawvere's axiom of *sufficient cohesion,* as proved by him.